Skip to main content

 Use --exclude and --mute to reduce noise in logs shared with AI agents.
 This helps them focus on meaningful errors and warnings.

-docker-agent-tail --all --output logs/ --exclude 'health' --mute 'DEBUG'
+docker-agent-tail --all --exclude 'health' --mute 'worker'

 Recent Logs Only